Harbour Grace: History

+Early history

-Harbour Grace was founded in 1517 by the French king Francis I. It was an important port and fishing centre from the earliest days of European exploration of North America and was a thriving seasonal fishing community by 1550, with permanent settlement beginning in 1583 (24 years before the Jamestown, Virginia colony, often incorrectly cited as the first permanent English settlement in North America, and two years before the lost colony at Roanoke, North Carolina).
-The first year-round settler that year was Robert Tossey of Dartmouth, England.
+The town was named after the French city of Havre de Grâce, which is now known as Le Havre.
+Harbour Grace was an important port and fishing centre from the earliest days of European exploration of North America.
+The town was a thriving seasonal fishing community by 1550.
+The first resident known by name was Robert Tossey of Dartmouth in 1583.

-The town was named after Havre de Grâce (now Le Havre), France, although it is uncertain whether the name was given by French cartographers, Francis I of France, or early settlers from the British Channel Islands and West Country who were familiar with Le Havre as a common trade destination for fishermen from the Channel Islands.

 In 1610, pirate Peter Easton made Harbour Grace his headquarters, and established a fort overlooking the bay.
 Although it was attacked by the French the following year, the early settlement survived throughout the 17th century, with a permanent, year-round population numbering a few dozen, swelling to several hundred during the fishing season.

-In 1618, Bristol's Society of Merchant Venturers received a charter from King James I of England to establish a settlement near Harbour Grace, "Bristol's Hope", and appointed Robert Hayman as its first Proprietary Governor, a post he held for the next ten years.
-He was back in London at the end of this period in 1628.
-Hayman published a work of pithy epigrams called Quodlibets which he had written in Harbour Grace; it was the first book written in the new world.
-The Conception Bay area is referred to in the subtitle of his book not as "Conception Bay" but by its original, though now largely forgotten, name of New Britanolia.
+Around the year 1618, Harbour Grace became a permanent settlement.
+In that year 1618, Bristol's Society of Merchant Venturers received a charter from King James I of England to establish a settlement near Harbour Grace, "Bristol's Hope", and appointed Robert Hayman as its first Proprietary Governor, a post he held for the next ten years.
+He was back in London at the end of this period in 1628, where he published a work of pithy epigrams called Quodlibets.
+He had written this in Harbour Grace;

 Over the coming years, control of Harbour Grace became a point of contention between the English and the French.
 The town, with a population numbering about 100, was razed by the French in 1697, again in 1700, and captured briefly in 1762.
 Nevertheless, between these attacks, the population grew by 50%.
 By 1771, the population was close to 5,800.
 By then, however, other colonial towns along the Atlantic coast had surpassed Harbour Grace in population and influence.

-The town continued to grow and peaked in population in 1921, when the census was taken at 11,458 residents.
+Harbour Grace Railway Station Registered Heritage Structure

+The Gordon G. Pike Railway Heritage Museum and Park (c.
+1881–1884) was designated a Municipal Heritage Building in 2006.
+The first railway line in Newfoundland was completed to Harbour Grace in 1884.